thuannguyen88/IT-Crowd-iGive/README.md

   ### Management
   <img width="804" alt="Screenshot 2022-05-20 at 13 27 54" src="https://user-images.githubusercontent.com/91844917/169528023-327410b0-6051-4639-9328-5a5efe80716f.png">

-  This project was implemented using an agile process.
+  - This project was implemented using an agile process.
+  - Daily standups and retros
+  - Developing new features on branches
+  - Used trello to plan sprints, prioritise and track tasks

   ### Future Vision
   - Add distancing between listings so users can tell how far an item they want to reserve is, which will allow for filtering and sorting listings by distance and help with building local communities so you can find items in your local area